salierri/geltarapp/README.md

 The HTTP server is listening on :3001, and the websocket server on :4000 to incoming connections by default.

-This can be configured in the HTTP_PORT and WS_PORT env variable (or in `server/.env`) respectively.
+This can be configured in `server/config/`.

 The server addresses must be set in the REACT_APP_WS_URL and REACT_APP_HTTP_URL env variables or in `client/.env`